dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_parameters.rst

     \end{equation}

-where :math:`{\hat\sigma_{x,z}^{(i)}}` are Pauli matrices operating on a qubit :math:`q_i` and :math:`h_i` and :math:`J_{i,j}` are the qubit biases and coupling strengths.
+where :math:`{\hat\sigma_{x,z}^{(i)}}` are Pauli matrices operating on a qubit :math:`q_i`; and :math:`h_i` and :math:`J_{i,j}` are the qubit biases and coupling strengths, respectively.

-This time-dependent gain, :math:`g(t)`, is specified, similarly to the :ref:`parameter_qpu_anneal_schedule` parameter, by a series of pairs of floating-point numbers identifying points in the schedule at which to change the gain applied to :ref:`parameter_qpu_h`.
+This time-dependent gain :math:`g(t)` is specified, similarly to the :ref:`parameter_qpu_anneal_schedule` parameter, by a series of pairs of floating-point numbers identifying points in the schedule at which to change the gain applied to :ref:`parameter_qpu_h`.
 The first element in the pair is time, :math:`t` in microseconds |anneal_time_parameter_granularity|; the second is the unitless :math:`g` in the range :ref:`property_qpu_h_gain_schedule_range`.
-The resulting time-dependent gain is the piecewise-linear curve that connects the points over the same range of times as the :ref:`parameter_qpu_anneal_schedule`.
+The resulting time-dependent gain is the piecewise-linear (PWL) curve that connects the points over the same range of times as the :ref:`parameter_qpu_anneal_schedule`.

 The following rules apply to the set of points for time-dependent gain: